fgasparro/EdgeDS-Docs/docs/EdgeDS_Admin.rst

   Enter the Endpoint address for OCS and your producer token and select **Submit**.
 To finish, click **Start the OCS Egress**.

-View page
-*********

-The view tool is available to help end users confirm that data is stored in their Edge Data Store.
-You must select a start and end time to return data.
-It might help to select a future end time so that current data is displayed.

-Any data present in the data store is displayed in the **Stream Data** window.

 Clear page
 **********